Anastasiya Novikava

 Above all, don’t expect overnight success.
 MFA eventually becomes embedded in everyday work, but this won’t happen immediately.

-Step-by-step MFA implementation strategy
+Step-by-step MFA deployment strategy

 When implementing MFA, here are the steps to follow: